DavidLanders95/NeuralMagFork/docs/reference/state.rst

 State, Mesh and Functions
 =========================

 The :class:`State` class plays a central role in every NeuralMag simulation.
-It's main purpose is to keep track of the current simulation state, such as the magentization and the time.
+It's main purpose is to keep track of the current simulation state, such as the magnetization and the time.
 Moreover, the :code:`state` object holds the mesh along with domain information and helps to connect the different solver modules through dynamic attributes.

 Mesh and Functions